Dampness in Traditional Chinese Medicine

 • Whole Grains- Brown rice, quinoa, pearl barley, and oats are easier to digest and support the Spleen in transforming dampness.

-By recognizing the manifestations of dampness, identifying its signs and symptoms, and incorporating dampness-clearing foods into your diet, you can work towards restoring balance and promoting overall well-being.
+Understanding dampness in TCM goes beyond recognizing physical symptoms; it involves a holistic approach that considers the interconnectedness of the body, mind, and environment.
+By recognizing the manifestations of dampness, identifying its signs and symptoms, and incorporating dampness-clearing foods into your diet, you can work towards restoring balance and promoting better digestive health.

 Previous